Main Content

 College of Education

 Dr. Kyzar’s research on engaging families as partners in children’s educational journeys informs her undergraduate course.
-She also teaches a challenging course, Intro to Quantitative Research to graduate students’ She is working on training materials for schools and teachers that will strengthen connections between home and school.
+She also teaches a challenging course, Intro to Quantitative Research, to graduate students.
+She is working on training materials for schools and teachers that will strengthen connections between home and school.

 Students describe her as “extremely passionate and knowledgeable,” “cheerful and approachable” and “a joy.”
 They appreciate the ways in which Dr. Kyzar structures the course to have direct application to their future work as classroom teachers.
-Two students have nominated her for the Clark Society Endowed Faculty Award, which recognizes outstanding faculty who prioritize engagement with students.

 Colleagues say Dr. Kyzar is an “outstanding teacher/scholar who promotes student learning through meaningful, authentic assignments and high levels of support.”